jiabingeng/places-service-docs/configure-places-in-the-sdk/places-monitor-extension/places-monitor-api-reference.md

 ## Stop device monitoring

 Calling this method will stop tracking the customer's location.
-Additionally, it will unregister all previously registered regions.
-Optionally, you may purge client-side data by passing in YES for the clearData parameter.
-Calling this method with YES for clearData will purge the data even if the monitor is not actively tracking the device's location.
+It will also unregister all previously registered regions.
+Optionally, you can purge client-side data by passing in `YES` for the clearData parameter.
+When you call this method with `YES` for clearData purges the data even if the monitor is not actively tracking the device's location.

 {% tabs %}
 {% tab title="Android" %}